Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations: constraints from weak lensing

 The poorer numerical convergence of constraints from the 3-point function, compared to the percent-to-sub-percent convergence of constraints from the CDFs and the moments, can be improved by employing more independent realizations to estimate the derivatives.
 Note that the convergence issues have occured even after we consciously reduced the size of the data-vector by limiting the radial binning to 6 bins instead of the fiducial 10 bins.
 Comparisons of the moments-based constraints in Figure \ref{fig:StatDep} and Figure \ref{fig:ConfigDep} also show that this change in binning leads to significantly degraded constraints.
 This highlights the practical challenges in robust use of the three-point function while performing simulation-based modeling.
 One could compress the datavector to reduce its size and thus, the number of simulations needed to estimate the covariance.
 Studies on data have used SVD decompositions \citep[\eg][]{Zurcher2022WLPeaks} or the MOPED compression \citep[\eg][]{Gatti2022MomentsDESY3}.
+Bispectrum estimates on the CMB have also used Modal estimators to compress the data vector \citep{Fergusson2010Modal}.
 Given our goal of performing a true comparison between the 3-point function and the 3rd moments, we do not employ any compression.
 Though, we note the MOPED compression, in principle, should not degrade the Fisher constraints.
 In our case, this is complicated by the fact that the MOPED compression depends on our simulation-based derivatives of the data-vectors, and the noise in these derivative estimates will lead to poorer compression.
 We do not explore this further.

 Given the discussions above on the benefits and detriments in practical implementations of each statistic, we henceforth use the combination of the 2nd and 3rd moments as the fiducial statistic for this work and for all the Fisher information analyses below.